 - Highway Services

 - Public Estates and Housing

 - Transport Services

-This privacy notice covers the entire Department and may be subject to change (this version was last updated July 2018).
+This privacy notice covers the entire Department and may be subject to change (this version was last updated November 2021).
 You may also be directed to additional supplementary notices specific to a service you wish to use.
-For example, if you ask to be added to the First Time Buyers Register, a supplementary privacy notice will be available explaining what extra personal data we may collect, along with details about how that data will be processed.

 If you have any questions or comments on this Privacy Notice please contact the Data Protection Officer (DPO) for the DOI.

 Isle of Man,